diegoalexglz/MySQL-Course/Curso MySQL.md

 1. **'u' entries are shown as many times as there are coincidences with 'p' entries.**
 2. **If there is no coincidence for a specific 'u' entry, there will be a NULL value in 'p' columns.**

+This can be read as follows:

+"Bring user entries and, if found, bring the associated products."

 ## Right join (Select)

 **"Bring all selected entries from right table (according to query condition) and bring left table's entries if and only if they are associated to a entry in right table."**